 When to Substitute

 The next question is when should you substitute versus when do you stick with your assigned judge.
 A lot goes in to deciding whether you should substitute: who are the possible new judges, what is the assigned judge’s history in your type of case, and will a new DA be assigned to the case.
 It’s no secret that some judges are more lenient or favorable to defendants, just as it’s no secret that some judges come down hard on certain offenders.
 Whether to substitute is a strategy decision that must be made carefully.
-The attorneys at Meyer Van Severen, S.C. know the tendencies and reputations of judges handling criminal cases throughout Wisconsin.
+The attorneys at Van Severen Law Office know the tendencies and reputations of judges handling criminal cases throughout Wisconsin.
 We can help you decide whether substituting on your assigned judge is appropriate.
 If you have questions related to substitutions or questions about your case in general, contact us today.